jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.

 Giant’s Bane (Requires Attunement).
-You must be wearing a [[belt of giant strength]] (any variety) and [[9.
+You must be wearing a [[Belt of Giant Strength]] (any variety) and [[9.
 Misc/Import Test/Gauntlets of Ogre Power]] to attune to this weapon.
 The attunement ends if you take off either of those items.
 While you are attuned to this weapon and holding it, your Strength score increases by 4 and can exceed 20, but not 30.
 When you roll a 20 on an attack roll made with this weapon against a giant, the giant must succeed on a DC 17 Constitution saving throw or die.

 The hammer also has 5 charges.
 While attuned to it, you can expend 1 charge and make a ranged weapon attack with the hammer, hurling it as if it had the thrown property with a normal range of 20 feet and a long range of 60 feet.
 If the attack hits, the hammer unleashes a thunderclap audible out to 300 feet.
-The target and every creature within 30 feet of it must succeed on a DC 17 Constitution saving throw or be [[stunned]] until the end of your next turn.
+The target and every creature within 30 feet of it must succeed on a DC 17 Constitution saving throw or be [[Stunned]] until the end of your next turn.
 The hammer regains 1d4 + 1 expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#HewardsHandyHaversack)[Handy Haversack](https://www.dndbeyond.com/magic-items/4650-handy-haversack)